WHSAH/estrannaise.js/README.md

 **estrannaise.js is entirely client-side.
 Your data, whether entered, imported, or stashed, remains exclusively within your browser and will never be transmitted to the developer(s) or any third-party.**

 # TODO
-- Double click add to guess values of next row (same dose, next time from two last times)
+- Double click add to guess values of next row (same dose, next time from last two times)
 - Add emix model of interstudy variability
 - Handle mixed days/dates.
-When one or more dates Assume days are offsets from earliest date
+If one or more dates are present in the day column days assume offsets are in relation to the earliest date
-- Enable/disable individual doses, if disabled then u visibility checkbox is disabled as well.
+- Enable/disable individual doses, if disabled then u visibility checkbox is disabled as well
 - Figure out the behavior when deleting first multi-dose row.
-Previous item should automatically take care of it.
+Previous item should automatically take care of it
 - Add sublingual/buccal model (2C model?)
 - Add patch model (3C model followed by glued 2C model if removal time specified)
 - Add oral model (4C compartment with combined E1+E1S C's, or 5C with separate E1 and E1S C's)